 When you lose a product for any of these reasons, the resources you’ve invested in buying that product, as well as the profits you were expecting to earn from selling it, are lost.

-That’s why it’s important to do quarterly inventory counts through your retail POS.
+That’s why it’s important to do quarterly inventory counts through your retail POS system.
 Why?
 Because they give you visibility over your inventory—and that’s the first step to minimizing shrinkage.
 Here are a some things to consider when doing your next inventory count:

 - Merging: We recommended counting one product categories inventory at a time.
 For example, if you want to count shoes and socks, you should create separate counts for each product category and reconcile them individually.
 Alternatively, you can also count for all your inventory at once.
 The process is completely up to your discretion, as you know your inventory best and what the most efficient way will be.